ylacaute/ez-Dashing/README.md

 # General Todos
  - Fix React warning in front build (wrong way for minify/uglify for prod)
  - Add a Dashing color theme (black theme not always good)
+ - Use Travis-CI for this project
  - Add documentation on widgets configuration
  - Plugin system
  - Improve error management

+# Widget system not fixed
+ - Could Widget dependency management be interesting ?
+   - Client API could be invisible Widget and make event listened by any other widget
+   - But configuration must stay as simple as possible
+ - How generic a widget should be ?

 # Browser compatibility:
  - __Chromium 57__ : good